 If you want to splash out for a book, there is good practical advice on constructing arguments in Jay Rosenberg’s The Practice of Philosophy.

 I offer some advice on writing in the study skills packet I give my students, but some of it is peculiar to my courses.

 A lot of current students don’t seem to understand precisely what plagiarism is or how to avoid it.
 Here are a few resources that might help.

-- If you prefer text to video, the Writing Center at the University of Wisconsin has a helpful resource on “patchwork paraphrase.”
+If you prefer text to video, the Writing Center at the University of Wisconsin has a helpful resource on “patchwork paraphrase.”

 There are also some good resources for advanced students.
-These are NOT recommended for students looking to pump up short papers for introductory classes—they’re unlikely to be helpful at that level, and at worst may raise your instructor’s suspicions concerning plagiarism.
+These are not recommended for students looking to pump up short papers for introductory classes—they’re unlikely to be helpful at that level, and at worst may raise your instructor’s suspicions concerning plagiarism.
 Still, for the advanced and the curious, these are excellent tools.

-- The Stanford Encyclopedia of Philosophy is the best free resource for sophisticated introductions to topics in academic philosophy.
+The Stanford Encyclopedia of Philosophy is the best free resource for sophisticated introductions to topics in academic philosophy.
 It is especially helpful as a way to discover important papers, so you can look them up and read the original text.

-- PhilPapers, an outgrowth of Chalmers’ MindPapers project, is an excellent discovery tool for scholarly articles (though you often need library access to view the articles).
+PhilPapers, an outgrowth of Chalmers’ MindPapers project, is an excellent discovery tool for scholarly articles (though you often need library access to view the articles).

 Practical Typography for Academics